Resin: Plant resins

 The hard transparent resins, such as the copals, dammars, mastic, and sandarac, are principally used for varnishes and adhesives, while the softer odoriferous oleo-resins (frankincense, elemi, turpentine, copaiba), and gum resins containing essential oils (ammoniacum, asafoetida, gamboge, myrrh, and scammony) are more used for food and incense.
 The resin of the Aleppo pine is used to flavor retsina, a Greek resinated wine.
+The resin of Norway spruce (Picea abies) has been used in Nordic folk medicine for treating wounds and skin conditions.

 Animal resins

-While animal resins are not as common as either plant or synthetic resins some animal resins like lac (obtained from Kerria lacca) are used for applications like sealing wax in India, and lacquerware in Sri Lanka.
+While animal resins are not as common as either plant or synthetic resins, some animal resins, like lac (obtained from Kerria lacca), are used for applications like sealing wax in India and lacquerware in Sri Lanka.

 Synthetic resins

 Many materials are produced via the conversion of synthetic resins to solids, such as bisphenol A diglycidyl ether - a resin converted to epoxy glue upon the addition of a hardener.
 Silicones are often prepared from silicone resins via room temperature vulcanization.
 Alkyd resins are used in paints and varnishes and harden or cure by exposure to oxygen in the air.